ora-io/Marine/README.md

 # Project Layout

-### zkCompound project is broken down into three sections:
+### Marine project is broken down into three sections:
-- src - The core logic of zkCompound.
+- src - The core logic of Marine.
 - builds - Compiled WASM Binary file and compound user state file
 - APIs - Some zkgraph-api and scripts for obtaining hard-coded users and underlying status.

-### core logic of zkCompound
+### core logic of Marine

 1. Fetch events on the Compound Market chain.
 Instantiate the events in receipts into corresponding EventClass.
 2. If there is a Sync event, update the underlying prices hardcoded in the configs.
 If there is `Mint`/`Redeem`/`Borrow`/`RepayBorrow`, update the hardcoded compound user state.
 The hard-coded files for underlying prices and compound user status are respectively `src/static/price.ts` and `src/static/marine.ts`.
 The core file that records the state, `src/static/tokens`, will reference them.